-Overview of Complementary and Alternative Medicine
+Complementary and Alternative Medicine for Cancer

 Alternative medicine.
-This is used alone, without recommended standard treatment.
+This is used alone without recommended standard treatment.

-The NCCAM points out that what is considered to be CAM changes continually because once those therapies are proven to be safe and effective, they become incorporated into conventional medicine.
+What is thought to be complementary and alternative medicine often changes.
+This is because once those therapies are proven to be safe and effective, they become part of standard medicine.

-Consult with your doctor.
+Talk with your doctor.

 Use your library to research books, articles, and scientific journals.

 Look for information on controlled, scientific studies on the therapy you are thinking about.